bjartemisund/policy/privacy-policy.md

 ## Data protection officer

-Our data protection officer's contact details are: Jonas Lybech Jensen, privacy@whereby.com
+Our data protection officer's contact details are: Ajanta Hossain Moushumi, dpo@whereby.com

 To learn more, visit the
 [Privacy section in our FAQ](https://whereby.helpscoutdocs.com/article/526-data-storage-and-security).